 In October of 1904, Marion Peabody married to her first cousin, James Lawrence (the son of Gertrude (Lawrence) Peabody’s brother, James), a cotton broker.
 After their marriage, they lived in Milton.

 John and Martha Peabody, Harold Peabody, and Samuel Peabody continued to live at 183 Marlborough during the 1904-1905 winter season, but moved thereafter.
 By 1907, John and Martha Peabody and Samuel Peabody were living in Cambridge.

-During the 1905-1906 winter season, 183 Marlborough was the home of Albert Ivins Croll, a yarn dealer, and his wife, Sarah Helen Merrill (Knowles) Croll.
-They also maintained a home in Manchester.
-They had lived at 285 Commonwealth until 1903.
-They had moved from 183 Marlborough by the 1906-1907 season, probably making Manchester their year-round home; by the 1907-1908 season they were living at 410 Beacon.
+During the 1905-1906 winter season, 183 Marlborough was the home of Albert Ivins Croll, a yarn dealer and real estate investor, and his wife, Sarah Helen Merrill (Knowles) Croll.
+They previously had lived at 285 Commonwealth.
+They also maintained a home, Sunnybank, in Manchester, Massachusetts.
+They had moved from 183 Marlborough by the 1906-1907 season and by the 1907-1908 season were living at 410 Beacon.

 In May of 1906, Harold Peabody married his second cousin, once removed, Marian Lawrence (the daughter of Bishop William Lawrence; Marian Lawrence’s grandfather, Amos Lawrence was the brother of Harold Lawrence’s great-grandfather, Abbott Lawrence).
 After their marriage, they lived in Milton and then at 302 Berkeley.